8 Best Examples of Data Analyst Resume

 Include an education section

 Most data analyst roles will require a bachelor’s degree in data science, business analytics, computer science, or other statistics-related fields.
-Even though these credentials are advantageous, you can still get a job as a data analyst without them.
+Even though these credentials are advantageous, you can still get a job without them.

 You can include any statistics course or an online certification course in data science in your resume’s education section.